 Who we are

-UNMAS was established in 1997, by the General Assembly, to serve as the UN coordinator for mine action and to support the UN's vision of "a world free of the threat of landmines and unexploded ordnance, where individuals and communities live in a safe environment conducive to development, and where mine survivors are fully integrated into their societies."
+Established in 1997, UNMAS leads, coordinates, and implements mine action and supports the UN's vision of "a world free of the threat of landmines and unexploded ordnance, where individuals and communities live in a safe environment conducive to development, and where mine survivors are fully integrated into their societies."
 UNMAS is the global coordinator for all UN Mine Action.
 Situated within the Office of Rule of Law and Security Institutions (OROLSI) in the United Nations Department of Peacekeeping Operations, UNMAS works to ensure an effective, proactive and coordinated response to mines and explosive remnants of war (ERW), including cluster munitions, by collaborating with 11 other UN bodies.

 Why we are here